Contrastive Difference Predictive Coding: Experimental Details

 \subsection{Online Goal-conditioned RL Experiments}

-We report complete results for online GCRL experiments in Fig.~\ref{fig:online-eval}, showing the mean success rate and standard deviation (shaded regions) across three random seeds.
+We report complete success rates for online GCRL experiments in Fig.~\ref{fig:online-eval}, showing the mean success rate and standard deviation (shaded regions) across five random seeds.
 TD InfoNCE outperforms or achieves similar performance on all tasks, compared with other baselines.
+For those tasks where the success rate fails to separate different methods significantly (e.g., \texttt{slide (state)} and \texttt{push (image)}), we include comparisons using minimum distances of the gripper or the object to the goal over an episode in Fig.~\ref{fig:online-eval-dist}, selecting the strongest baselines QRL and contrastive RL.
+Note that a lower minimum distance indicates a better performance.
 These results suggest that TD InfoNCE is able to emerge a goal-conditioned policy by estimating the discounted state occupancy measure, serving as a competitive goal-conditioned RL algorithm.